techtalkdc/Open-Governance/topics.md

  * **Audience Skill Level**: Beginner or Intermediate
  * **Requirements**: A/V
  * **Code of Conduct**: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct. &#9786;
+ * **Bio**: A full-stack developer with a passion for all things JavaScript.
+Senior Consultant at Excella Consulting by day, tinkerer by night.
+Published an app built using Ionic called [Adoptry](https://play.google.com/store/apps/details?id=com.ionicframework.adoptry).

 * **Session Title**: DW on AWS
  * **Preferred Timeframe**: 18 July - 29 July